quantori/nsaph-platform-docs/docs/_sources/home.md.txt

 with APIs and command line utilities dependent on the infrastructure and the environment.
 For instance, its components assume presence of PostgreSQL DBMS (version 13 or later) and CWL runtime environment.

-The package is under intensive development, therefore its development branches contain some obsolete modules and utilities.
-The project structure can also be in flux.

 <!-- end of section overview from nsaph -->